 Employees of the District shall be tested under the following provisions:

-- All employees required to hold a commercial driver’s license shall be tested as provided in the state Office Rules;
+- All employees required to hold a commercial driver’s license shall be tested as provided in the State Board of Education rules;

 - Any employee may be tested whenever an accident causing bodily injury occurs within the scope of employment where it appears that drugs or alcohol may have been a contributing factor.
 All such tests shall be conducted within eight (8) hours after the accident;